-If you see content that violates this policy, please report it.
+If you find content that violates this policy, please report it.
 Instructions for reporting violations of our Community Guidelines are available here.
 If you have found multiple videos, comments or a user's entire channel that you wish to report, please visit our reporting tool, where you will be able to submit a more detailed complaint.
 For tips and best practices to stay safe, keep your account secure and protect your privacy, take a look at this Help Centre article.

-If specific threats are made against you and you feel unsafe, tell a trusted adult and report it to your local law enforcement agency.
+If specific threats are made against you and you feel unsafe, report it directly to your local law enforcement agency.

 What this means for you